-The verdict: The car that won our 2015 Midsize Sedan Challenge has been surpassed by newer, nicer, quicker offerings.
+The car that won our 2015 Midsize Sedan Challenge has been surpassed by newer, nicer, quicker offerings.

 We really liked the previous-generation Hyundai Sonata.
 The swoopy-styled, comfortable, feature-packed family sedan finally put Hyundai on the map; it was a competitive, appealing midsize car.
 But while a redesign for 2015 brought dramatically improved ride quality, powertrain refinement and a much quieter cabin, the unique style and pizzazz of the old Sonata was lost.